michaelsboost/Flat-Design-Character-Maker/README.md

 Want to contribute?
 Great!

-You can submit a pull request or simply share the project :)
+The Flat Design Character Maker is no longer an active project however you can submit a pull request or simply share the project :)

 Of course the app is free and open source, so you can always fork the project and have fun :)